Geometric and Quantum Kernel Methods for Predicting Skeletal Muscle Outcomes in chronic obstructive pulmonary disease: Materials and Methods

 \subsubsection{Preprocessing, model selection, and evaluation}

-All subsequent steps follow the classical baseline protocol exactly: (i) a Yeo\textendash Johnson power transform is fit feature-wise on the training data and applied to both training and test inputs; (ii) transformed inputs are standardized using training-set mean and standard deviation; (iii) the regression target is trained in $\log(1+y)$ space and inverted back to original units for reporting; (iv) hyperparameters are selected by 5-fold cross-validation on the training set only; and (v) final metrics are computed once on the held-out test set.
-For screening-style metrics, a threshold $\tau=0.8\,\mathrm{mean}(y\mid\mathrm{Sham})$ is used, with the positive class defined as ``low'', and we report ROC-AUC, macro-averaged $F_{1}$, weighted $F_{1}$, macro precision, macro recall, and balanced accuracy derived from thresholding the continuous outcome.
+\begin{revblock} All subsequent steps follow the classical baseline protocol exactly: (i) the engineered numeric feature matrix, including encoded condition and interaction terms when present, is transformed using train-only Yeo--Johnson preprocessing and scaling; (ii) transformed inputs are standardized using training-set mean and standard deviation; (iii) the regression target is trained in $\log(1+y)$ space and inverted back to physical units for reporting; (iv) hyperparameters are selected using the train-only inner-cross-validation protocol within each outer fold's training set; and (v) reported metrics are computed by averaging performance across outer held-out folds.
+For evaluation, a threshold $\tau=0.8\,\mathrm{mean}(y\mid\mathrm{Sham})$ is computed from the training partition, the positive class is defined as ``low'', and ROC-AUC is derived from the continuous predictions. \end{revblock}